hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

 * `(prn (inc (e/amb 1 2)))` will print `2` `3` — the `prn` ran twice, as did the `inc`!
 This is called **auto-mapping**
 * In the form example, `(reset! !s s')` will run the expression *for each* value in table `s'`

+Why are amb values called "tables" in Electric?

+* This is a SQL analogy: most SQL operators, such as `SELECT`, operate on tables/sets of records, not individual records.
+* This is a similar concept as "vector" from [vector programming languages](https://en.wikipedia.org/wiki/Array_programming) such as MATLAB, but (speaking to MATLAB) it is not quite the right concept.
+In mathematics, vectors store related quantities which transform together under changes in coordinate basis, such as rotations.
+Electric tables are not this.
+* All electric expressions and scopes (lexical and dynamic) evaluate/resolve to tables that hold zero or more values in superposition (typically one).

 Tables are what `e/diff-by` returns, and what `e/for` iterates over.

 * `(e/diff-by identity [1 2])` evaluates to `(e/amb 1 2)`